Empowering Yourself Against Everyday Stressors

 What are Everyday stressors Examples?

 2. Financial Worries: Concerns about bills, savings, or unexpected expenses can weigh heavily on your mind.
-This type of stress is prevalent in uncertain economic times.
+This type of is prevalent in uncertain economic times.

 5. Social Obligations: The pressure to maintain relationships, attend events, or keep up with social media can feel overwhelming.
 This can lead to feelings of inadequacy or the fear of missing out (FOMO).